Chart Color Schemes

 Population

-Population growth drivers in Yarraville are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Yarraville are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-As of November 2025, Yarraville's population is estimated at around 16,901, reflecting an increase of 1,265 people since the 2021 Census.
-The suburb had a population of 15,636 during the Census.
-This growth was inferred from AreaSearch's estimation of the resident population as 16,436 following examination of the ABS's latest ERP data release in June 2024 and an additional 249 validated new addresses since the Census date.
-This results in a population density ratio of 2,986 persons per square kilometer, placing Yarraville in the upper quartile relative to national locations assessed by AreaSearch.
-The suburb's 8.1% growth since the Census is within 0.8 percentage points of the national average (8.9%), indicating competitive growth fundamentals.
-Overseas migration contributed approximately 65.0% of overall population gains during recent periods in Yarraville.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Yarraville's population is estimated at around 16,502 as of Nov 2025.
+This reflects an increase of 866 people (5.5%) since the 2021 Census, which reported a population of 15,636 people.
+The change is inferred from the resident population of 16,437 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 249 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,915 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 65.0% of overall population gains during recent periods.

-For projections, AreaSearch adopts ABS/Geoscience Australia's projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch uses the VIC State Government's Regional/LGA projections released in 2023, adjusting them employing a method of weighted aggregation from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, the suburb is expected to expand by 2,572 persons to 2041, reflecting a gain of 12.5% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
+For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+Anticipating future population dynamics, an above median population growth is projected for the Yarraville statistical area (Lv2), with the area expected to expand by 2,572 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 15.2% in total over the 17 years.

 Frequently Asked Questions - Population